 Catching yawns in non-human animals is much less common, but it has been observed in chimpanzees and some other primates.

 A study looking at yawning in gelada baboons found that yawns were more contagious among individuals that shared a closer relationship, as measured by levels of grooming.
-A similar observational study on bonobos also found that a yawn is more likely to be contagious when it is spread between individuals that are more closely bonded.
+A similar observational study on bonobos also found that a yawn is

 To some researchers, these findings mean that yawning might offer an intriguing insight into the human mind – specifically, an insight into primal empathy.